LKWLaLa/LKWLaLa.github.io/_posts/2016-5-25-Step-by-Step.md

 My project, called "Step-O," is an organizer for dance steps and the Youtube videos they may be found in.
 Steps and videos have a many-to-many relationship, through a join table "timemarkers."  ("Timestamps" is already a macro in ActiveRecord, and I didn't want to duplicate the name.)
 The timemarkers join table contains columns for the foreign keys step_id and video_id, as well as an additional column to store the actual timemarker field (the timestamp at which a step occurs in a video).
 Oh boy, did I have a heck of a time setting this up.

-In order to write to the additional field on the join table, I needed to create a nested form that was two layers deep.
+In order to write to the additional field on the join table, I needed to create a nested form - two layers deep.
 Originally, I nested steps inside of a video, and then timemarkers inside of steps.
 So what I had was something that looked like this:  Video > Steps > Timemarkers.
 (Or Step > Videos > Timemarkers).
+This however, does not work.
+I may need to write an additional blog when I am better able to articulate this correctly, but my takeaway was this:

+A nested form can only create objects through a one-to-many or one-to-one relationship.
+To say that nesting steps inside of videos (or vice versa) is creating objects through a many-to-many relationship is deceptive.
+It might appear that way on the surface, but in actuality, we cannot associate the two without writing to a row on the Timemarkers join table.
+So the functional order of nesting should actually be this:  Video (singular) > Timemarkers > Step (singular) or Step(singular) > Timemarkers > Video (singular).
+A Video can have many Timemarkers (or the same video_id can be present on many rows of the join table), while a single row on the Timemarkers join table (because we will iterate through our individual Timemarkers rows before creating further nested associations) will associate with only one Step (or step_id).